 Oh, and the prize of a free plane ticket to Taiwan?
 We still don’t know who won.[Update: TTB finally announced the winners 13 hours ago on this Instagram post.
 Both are Taiwanese or Taiwanese-Americans.]

 And that’s it!
 Thanks so much for reading this year, attending the events, sharing posts and commenting.
-2018 has been great!
+See you in 2019!